 Unlike the other examples of at-home wear, dungarees - like the kaftan - could be and were worn outside of the home.
 Hip hop stars like LL Cool J, BlackStreet, Kriss Kross, and TLC couldn't get enough of dungarees, and taught their fans to wear them the hip-hop way: one strap and/or trouser leg up and the other one down.
 And if you were a Kriss Kross fan - back to front!

 Dungarees started out life as men's work overalls - a pair of trousers held up with a bib and shoulder strap, also known as bib-and-brace overalls.
-They were the perfect clothing for manual laborers and factory workers that proved to be durable; comfortable; able to stay in place, and great protection against grease and grime.
+They were the perfect clothing for manual laborers and factory workers that proved to be durable; comfortable; didn't need readjusting, and great protection against grease and grime.
 Plus they had extra large pockets - what more could you want!
 Then the advent of the First World War saw women take over the jobs that the men had traditionally done, which meant having to wear men's work overalls as there weren't any specially designed for them.

 And so began the evolution of modern-day unisex dungarees, which went through many incarnations before the later decades of the twentieth century, including seventies bell-bottom style, and was the inspiration behind that decade's disco jumpsuit.
 By now dungarees had long moved away from their heavy-duty, manual labour image, and came in an assortment of colours, styles and fabrics, and were popular due to them being easy to throw on; practical enough for doing the housework or gardening; comfortable enough to lounge around in, and were fun to wear so you didn't mind callers knocking on your door while you were rocking your dungarees!